-Dismissal from the College of Pharmacy and Pharmaceutical Sciences (CPPS) may occur after review of academic performance by the Academic Performance Committee (APC).
+Dismissal from the CPPS may occur after review of academic performance by the Academic Performance Committee.
 Dismissal is from the CPPS and, depending on the circumstances, not necessarily from the University.
 A student who is dismissed may petition the dean for readmission.
 If the petition is accepted, the college will determine the conditions under which the student will be permitted to re-enroll.
-If a student is readmitted and does not perform satisfactorily, permanent dismissal from the College of Pharmacy and Pharmaceutical Sciences may result.
+If a student is readmitted and does not perform satisfactorily, permanent dismissal from the CPPS may result.